 They Are Anxious

 Have you ever seen anyone bite their nails when they are nervous?
-Well, our dogs have standard behaviors they display when they are anxious as well.
+Well, our dogs also display standard behaviors when they are anxious.
 Some dogs will shake and quiver each time they are overcome with nerves.
-This is most common in dogs with some form of anxiety, as well as in dogs currently experiencing a stressful event.
+This is most common in dogs with some form of anxiety and in dogs currently experiencing a stressful event.

-For example, some dogs will begin to whine and shake every time they step into the car.
+For example, some dogs begin to whine and shake every time they step into the car.
 This can be due to thinking they are likely heading to the vet, causing them to become extremely anxious.
-If your pup is suddenly shaking during a potentially stressful event, this is likely due to canine anxiety.
+If your pup suddenly shakes during a potentially stressful event, this is likely due to canine anxiety.

 They Are Excited

 Sometimes our dogs become so excited that they practically bubble over with happiness.
 An excited pup may not know how to contain themselves, leading to full-body trembling and wiggling.

 This is common canine behavior when owners first come home when they interact with other dogs or participate in other activities that bring them joy.
 If your pup is shaking when they are overwhelmed with happiness, this is typically nothing to be concerned about.